balaramsingh/restfo/README.txt

-This id the SOAD project Folder of Group 29 ,
+This is the SOAD project Folder of Group 29 ,
 The Members of the group are :
 Mani Tej , Shankar Sreenu , Balaram Singh , Bhanu Kishore , Goutham